ba-st/Launchpad/docs/HowTo.md

 #### OptionalArgument

 To define arguments of the format `--key=value`, defined as: `OptionalArgument named: 'key' defaultingTo: aDefaultValue`.
-If this argument is absent, the program will warn that a `aDefaultValue` is being used but continue execution.
+If this argument is absent, the program will warn that `aDefaultValue` is being used but continue execution.

 Supports transformations to the provided value (something like: `#asNumber` or `[:arg | arg asNumber]`).